 • PLC slave interface

-• The control panel is connected to the system at one of the corner track section through a standard interconnect wiring assembly.
+• The control panel is connected to the system at one of the 180deg section through a standard interconnect wiring assembly.

 Integration with the standard electrical control panel, requires the following basic connections